lasselukkari/DuinoDCX/README.md

 Precompiled binaires can be uploded using the ESP32 OTAWebUpdater example or using the built in functionality after the initial installation.

 ## Security Credentials
 All credentials are currently hardcoded.
-To change them modify the constants in the beginning of the [main sketch file] (https://github.com/lasselukkari/DuinoDCX/blob/master/DuinoDCX/DuinoDCX.ino).
+To change them modify the constants in the beginning of the [main sketch file](https://github.com/lasselukkari/DuinoDCX/blob/master/DuinoDCX/DuinoDCX.ino).

 ## Acknowledgements
 Thanks to Ilkka Huhtakallio for contributing the transfer function code.
 Without that this project would not have all those pretty graphs.